mayan-edms/Mayan-EDMS/docs/topics/smart_links.rst

 Smart links just show the documents that match the rules as evaluated against the metadata or properties of the currently displayed document.

-Indexes are automatic hierachical units used to group documents, smart links are automatic references between documents.
+Indexes are automatic hierarchical units used to group documents, smart links are automatic references between documents.

 Example: